filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Miner

-The Filecoin project uses the term _miner_ to refer to participants in the network who provide a service of value to a client.
-At present, the Filecoin specification recognizes two miner types: [storage miners](#storage-miner) and [retrieval miners](#retrieval-miner).
+The Filecoin project uses the term _provider_ to refer to participants in the network who provide a service of value to a client.
+Other blockchains, like Ethereum and Bitcoin, use the term _miner_.
+At present, the Filecoin specification recognizes two provider types: [storage providers](#storage-provider) and [retrieval providers](#retrieval-provider).

 ## Pledged storage

-Storage capacity that a miner has promised to reserve for the Filecoin network via [Proof-of-Replication](#proof-of-replication-porep) is termed _pledged storage_.
+Storage capacity that a provider has promised to reserve for the Filecoin network via [Proof-of-Replication](#proof-of-replication-porep) is termed _pledged storage_.

 ## Proof-of-Storage